 Now that your target customer is likely switching two or three social media networks daily, your content needs to be everywhere.

 How-to search queries are the ones that provide the most important marketing opportunities for content providers.

-While we search for all kinds of questions online, the how-to article is the most engaging one.
+While we search for all kinds of questions online, the “how-to” article is the most engaging one.

 Imagine yourself searching “What is SEO?” vs “How to do SEO?”
 In which of these cases are you prepared to dive deep into a document once you start reading?

-How-to questions are the most popular types of questions people ask online:
+How-to questions are the most popular types of questions people ask online.

 This is where you can “soft-sell” your (clients’) products or services without ruining or interrupting your site users’ reading or browsing journeys.

-The top four content categories watched by YouTube users are comedy, music, entertainment/pop culture, and “how-to” according to Google.
+The top four content categories watched by YouTube users are comedy, music, entertainment/pop culture, and “how-to,” according to Google.

 There are lots of types of video tutorials you can easily include in your content marketing calendar.